survivejs/react-book/manuscript/getting_started/05_understanding_react_components.md

 # Understanding React Components

 As we have seen so far, React components are fairly simple.
 They can have internal `state`.
 They can also accept `props`.
-Beyond this React provides escape hatches that allow you to do handle advanced use cases.
+Beyond this React provides escape hatches that allow you to handle advanced use cases.
 These include lifecycle methods and `refs`.
 There are also a set of custom properties and methods you may want to be aware of.

 ## Lifecycle Methods